 As we enter the 21st century, however, cannabis culture has, in turn, become a bit more sophisticated.
 We now know much more about how cannabis can assist with debilitating health conditions such as cancer and epilepsy.
 This is not to imply cannabis is some sort of “miracle drug” as some would have you believe.
 It has its limitations as anything else, although it is useful in ways that cannot be denied.

 Even though CBD shows much promise as a medicine, it remains illegal in many parts of the world.
-CBD is classified as a Schedule I drug in the United States and a Schedule II drug in Canada.
+CBD was very recently classified as a Schedule I drug in the United States and a Schedule II drug in Canada.
 Nonetheless, according to a 2013 review published in the British Journal of Clinical Pharmacology, studies have found CBD to possess the following medical properties:

 |Medical Properties of CBD||Effects|